alephdata/followthemoney/docs/index.md

 Things to consider in future iterations.

-* Concession is a type of contract and should share many of the properties of Contract (according to Lejla).
-Maybe move it from Asset to Contract.
+* Family relations

 * Event (extends Interval)
   * location
   * country

-* Linking Ownership events to Transactions (Contracts and Payments) to facilitate building a timeline of how assets change hands.
+* Linking Ownership events to Contracts and Payments to facilitate building a timeline of how assets change hands.